Submitting your application

 - a declaration of interest

-- additional information about eligibility to apply that would not be appropriately shared in the track record
+- additional information about eligibility to apply that would not be appropriate to share in the track record

 - conflict of interest information for EPSRC to consider in reviewer or panel participant selection

-- that the application is an invited resubmission.
+- stating that the application is an invited resubmission

-This letter will only be seen by EPSRC and will not be sent to peer review.
-It will not be shared with the service unless you have specifically requested this.
+Only EPSRC will see this letter.
+It will not go to peer review.
+EPSRC will not share it with the service unless you have specifically requested this.
 If the letter contains sensitive information, you should state clearly whether the information is confidential.